eccelerators/SimStm/src/rst/Introduction.rst

 -  State-of-the-art SimStm language IDE support for rapid test case creation
 -  Test case code change and test without re-compilation
--  SimStm language transpiles to Python or C, thus simulation code can be reused for the test of real target HW
+-  SimStm language will transpile to Python or C, thus simulation code can be reused for the test of real target HW
 -  Easily customizable to support user-defined buses, signals, and interrupts